okeyubah/okeyubah.github.io/_authors/okey.md

 position: Chief Editor
 ---

-Okey is an avid Java teacher, based in Lagos.
+Okey is a Java teacher, based in Lagos.